Introduction to Fashion Design

 You will benefit from hearing a professional perspective which complements your learning and development while providing inspiration and an acute awareness of the fashion world.

-Our visiting speakers are a valuable asset to the course and help us to maintain our contemporary outlook.
-Recent guests have included the H&M design team; the director of Crane TV; Lee Lapthorne, creative director of Doll & On-Off; and London-based designer Justin Oh.
+Our visiting industry consultants and speakers are a valuable asset to the course and help us to maintain our contemporary outlook.
+Recent guests have included the iconic fashion designer Romeo Gigli, the H&M design team; Emma Davidson director of Denza International; design teams from Max Mara Fashion Group, Lee Lapthorne, creative director of Doll & On-Off.
 These guest speakers were invited as part of a lecture series, workshop or live project.

 What you need to know